zunairkhan811/react-book-store/README.md

 - [x] Create a simple Bookstore web app
 - [x] Add all Your Books List
 - [x] Delete The Books which you have finished reading
-- [x] Tasks are stored in the user Browser
+- [x] Books are added and stored through API
+- [x] Categories section is shown which show only categories

 <p align="right">(<a href="#readme-top">back to top</a>)</p>